The Page of Reason

 Section 1: The Principal Themes

-Section 2: Reality Integrated Objectivist Principles: …
+Section 2: Reality Integrated Objectivist Principles

 Rational Reality and Knowledge

 Rational Ethics, Virtues, and Rights

 Rational Freedom, Liberty, Justice, and Government

 Rational Artistic Purpose

 Philosophy is not a bauble of the intellect, but a power from which no man can abstain.
 Anyone can say that he dispenses with a view of reality, knowledge, the good, but no one can implement this credo.
 The reason is that man, by his nature as a conceptual being, cannot function at all without some form of philosophy to serve as his guide.

 Peikoff, Leonard.
 Chapter 1, “Reality.”
 Objectivism: The Philosophy of Ayn Rand.
-New York: Meridian, 1993.
-Page 1, paragraph 1.
+New York: Meridian, 1993, page 1, paragraph 1.

 Section 3: Reason, Integration, and Pursuits of Happiness

 Close evaluations of knowledge, values, judgments, and actions will disclose that, to the degrees well-integrated, they are ultimately employed within pursuits of happiness.
-Moreover, it is from these inescapable facts of everyday life of life that the fabric of each individual’s life becomes composed.
+Moreover, it is from these inescapable facts of everyday life that the fabric of each individual’s life becomes composed.

-Section 4: Contradictions, Consequences, and Remediation
+Section 4: Irrationality, Consequences, and Corrections

 Choices are required.
 Time and work are also required.
-However, this is not particularly difficult work.
-And it is virtually guaranteed to become extraordinarily rewarding and pleasurable work.
-Your choices.
-Your time.
-Your work.
-Your rewards.
-Your pleasures.
+However, this is not particularly difficult work, and it is virtually guaranteed to become extraordinarily rewarding and pleasurable work.
+Our choices.
+Our time.
+Our work.
+Our rewards.
+Our pleasures.
 Reason is noble.
-Welcome.
+Welcome!
 And I am pleased to meet you here.

 Section 5: Understanding The Page of Reason